aaaidan/tentacools/README.md

 ## Installing this

-If the above link doesn't work, and you still want to experience this derangement, you will need to install it on your computer.
+If the above link doesn't work, and you still want to experience this derangement, you will need to set it up on your computer.

 Since this game is written in [Phaser](https://phaser.io), it needs to be hosted on a static webserver to be played.
 Sorry about that.
 It's worth it, I promise.